Inference on high-dimensional implicit dynamic models using a guided intermediate resampling filter: Introduction

-Partially observed Markov process (POMP) models offer a framework for statistical inference on dynamic systems.
-A POMP model, otherwise known as a state space model or a hidden Markov model, consists of a latent Markov process representing the time evolution of the system and a measurement process that provides partial or noisy information about the latent process.
-Sequential Monte Carlo (SMC) methods are recursive algorithms that enable estimation of the likelihood and the conditional distribution of the latent process given data from a POMP model \citep{doucet2001sequential, cappe2007overview,doucet2011tutorial}.
-In the context of POMP models, SMC algorithms are known as particle filters, and the simulated random variables used by SMC to represent conditional latent processes are called particles.
+We propose an approach for inference on a class of implicitly defined nonlinear partially observed Markov process (POMP) models of moderately high dimensions.
+A POMP model, otherwise known as a state space model or a hidden Markov model (HMM), consists of a latent Markov process representing the time evolution of a system and measurement processes describing the randomness of observations at specified time points.
+Each obervation $Y_n$ provides a partial or noisy information about the latent process state $X_n$ at time $t_n$.
+We denote the density of $Y_n$ given $X_n \sr= x_n$ by $g_n(\cdot \given x_n)$.
+A sequence of observations $y_{1:N}$ made at time $t_{1:N}$ are assumed to be given as fixed data.
+Sequential Monte Carlo (SMC) methods are recursive algorithms that enable estimation of the likelihood of observed data and the conditional distribution of the latent process given data from a POMP model \citep{doucet2001sequential, cappe2007overview,doucet2011tutorial}.
+In the context of POMP models, SMC algorithms are known as particle filters (PFs), and the simulated random variables used by SMC to represent conditional latent processes are called particles.
+Particle filter methods are capable of handling highly nonlinear latent processes, but they suffer from rapid deterioration in performance as the model dimension increases \citep{bengtsson2008curse,snyder2008obstacles}.

-Inference on some dynamic systems require fitting models with high dimensional latent processes to high dimensional data.
-For example, dynamic processes involving many spatial locations appear in the study of ecological, epidemiological and geophysical systems.
-For these spatiotemporal models, both the latent process and measurement dimension tend to scale linearly with the number of spatial locations.
-Ensemble Kalman filter (EnKF) methods have been used to predict atmospheric dynamics for weather forecasts due to their good scalability to high dimensions \citep{houtekamer2001sequential, evensen1994sequential}.
-However, these methods can be ineffective for highly nonlinear and non-Gaussian systems, because they rely on locally linear and Gaussian approximations \citep{ades2015equivalent,lei2010comparison,miller1999data}.
-In systems biology, models for networks of reactions may add stochasticity to collections of deterministic differential equations \citep{kitano2002computational}.
-The model dimension typically increases with the number of system components, but even the state-of-the-art inference methods are not suitable for application beyond small systems \citep{owen2015scalable}.

-Particle filter methods suffer from rapid deterioration in performance as the model dimension increases.
-This phenomenon occurs due to the weight degeneracy among particles.
-When highly unbalanced weights are given to the particles, resampling results in loss of particle diversity and poor approximation to the latent process distribution.
-Theoretical results demonstrating this phenomenon were established by \citet{bengtsson2008curse} and \citet{snyder2008obstacles}.
-These authors found out that the number of particles required for filtering increases exponentially in the variance of the log density of the observation given the latent process, which is closely tied to the space dimension.
-Heuristically, these results indicate that the curse of dimensionality (COD) is related to high dimensional measurement density, implying that particle depletion happens because each observation carries too much information.
-In this sense, the COD in particle filtering may be understood as a curse of too much information.